skeith-dev/sweepster/README.md

 ## Description

 sweepster is a file custodian; a helpful tool which keeps your computer tidy and free of clutter!
-Written in Rust, sweepster has performance in mind when it executes one of several different tasks, outlined below:
+Written in Rust, sweepster is designed with performance in-mind.

 ## Setup